-LAW 205 Legal Analysis and Writing (3 Hours)
+LAW 205 Legal Analysis and Writing\ (3 Hours)

-Prerequisites: Admission to the Paralegal program and LAW 195 or department approval.
+Prerequisites : Admission to the Paralegal program and LAW 195 with a grade of "C" or higher or department approval.
 Upon successful completion of this course, the student should be able to analyze case law, statutes and secondary legal authority.
 The student should be able to communicate research results, analysis and conclusions professionally and effectively.